Fairo20/fairo20.github.io/Swordmage/Subclasses/Order of the Divine Guardian.md

 | 5     | Circle of Power |

 #### Feature: Radiant Blade
 As a bonus action, you can activate your blade for one minute.
 While active, your blade glows with holy light.
-Whenever you deal damage with your Radiant Blade, add 1d6 radiant damage.
+Whenever you deal damage with your Radiant Blade, add 1d4 radiant damage.

 #### Feature: Healing Strike
 Your blade, when activated, can tell friend from foe.
 When you take the Attack action while your Radiant Blade is activated, you may choose to attack an ally within range.
 If you do so, they regain hit points equal to twice your damage roll instead of taking damage.
 Use of this feature counts as hitting with an attack.
-You may use this feature once per rest, and may regain use of it by taking the Cast a Spell action.
+You may only use this feature once per rest, and may regain use of it by taking the Cast a Spell action to cast a leveled spell.

 ### Level 6
 #### Feature: Radiant Beam